Bollman Truss Railroad Bridge: Restoration

-In 1966, the American Society of Civil Engineers introduced its National Historic Civil Engineering Landmark program, and designating the bridge as the first landmark.
+In 1966, the American Society of Civil Engineers introduced its National Historic Civil Engineering Landmark program, designating the bridge as the first landmark.
 The bridge was listed on the National Register of Historic Places on December 18, 1972, and was designated a National Historic Landmark on February 16, 2000.

 The bridge was surveyed for restoration in 1978 by Modjeski and Masters, which noted deterioration of the floor trusses.
-A $214,200 restoration contract was let to Dewey-Jordan of Frederick in September 1982.
+A $214,200 restoration contract was let to Dewey-Jordan of Frederick, Maryland, in September 1982.
 The bridge was restored by Wallace, Montgomery & Associates, LLP, for the Howard County Department of Recreation and Parks in 1983.
 In 2000, it received additional preservation work and was rededicated on September 16.
 Today it receives regular maintenance as part of Savage Park.
 Nearby Bollman Bridge Elementary School takes its name from the historic bridge.